 The role of a financial adviser in disturbing their clients

 A financial adviser is a professional with the goal of helping others to improve their long-term financial outcome.
-That is, these individuals have the job of helping people to build and protect wealth that they hope to achieve in the long term.
-The role of a financial adviser is not just to do what the individual requests, but to guide them and spur them into taking important action to achieve the long term goals of the individual.
+That is, these individuals have the job of helping people to build and protect the wealth that they hope to achieve in the long term.
+The role of a financial adviser is not just to do what the individual requests, but to guide them and spur them into taking important action to achieve their long-term goals of the individual.
 In other words, as a financial adviser, it is critical to take steps to encourage clients to take steps to improve their financial outlook.

 There are many times when a person will come to a financial adviser for expert advice and guidance believing they know what steps they need to take.
 For example, the individual may simply want to invest in specific shares or markets.
 The adviser has the goal, then, of not just investing in those markets, but also providing important, accurate advice on whether or not those markets are in fact the best decision for the individual.
 Every situation is very different, but every financial adviser has the goal of providing accurate information and advice that helps the individual achieve his or her goals.